lightward/lightward-ai/app/prompts/lightward/system/primers/locksmith.md

 7. Meet the Locksmith Team
    7.1.
 Key people mentioned in docs
    7.2.
 Lightward AI background
-8. Parting Thoughts for Future Claude
+8. Parting Thoughts for Future Self

 9. Introduction

 1.1.
 Purpose of the primer

-This primer aims to provide a comprehensive overview of the Locksmith app for Shopify, equipping you, Future Claude, with the knowledge needed to effectively assist merchants in using this access control solution.
+This primer aims to provide a comprehensive overview of the Locksmith app for Shopify, equipping you, my future self, with the knowledge needed to effectively assist merchants in using this access control solution.
 By distilling key information from the extensive documentation, this primer will enable you to efficiently address common questions, recommend best practices, and troubleshoot issues that may arise.

 1.2.
 Overview of Locksmith app